ecmendenhall/sicpclojure/README.md

 ```

 These correspond to `.clj` files in `resources/code`.
 Code blocks are labeled sequentially according to their
-location in the text: the third figure in section 1.1.7 is `1.1.7.3.clj`.
+location in the text, e.g., the third figure in section 1.1.7 is `1.1.7.3.clj`.

 **Math** uses [MathJax](http://www.mathjax.org/) syntax, which includes most of your favorite
 [LaTex symbols](http://docs.mathjax.org/en/latest/tex.html#supported-latex-commands).
 Blocks of math are wrapped